 Elizabeth City State University's institutional identity is more than just a logo and a tagline.
 It is a part of our brand.
 The ECSU brand is tied closely to our image, which is expressed across the various traditional and new media the university uses to communicate strategically with our constituents.
-From printed materials such as letterhead and business cards, to publications, presentations, promotional items, clothing, signage, advertising and marketing, digital/electronic communications, audio/video productions, our institutional identity makes the visual impression that builds our reputation and our image - two of our key assets.
+From printed materials such as letterhead and business cards, to publications, presentations, name badges, promotional items, clothing, signage, advertising and marketing, digital/electronic communications, audio/video productions, our institutional identity makes the visual impression that builds our reputation and our image - two of our key assets.

 In many cases, the first contact a person has with ECSU is through a publication, a letter, a promotional item or through our website.
 Therefore, logos, colors and other elements need to be used uniformly to ensure recognition and to enhance the university's image.
 Standards and guidelines have been established for using colors, logos and visual representations of the university.